 Interview with Albino Galuppini

-An AwE130 interview with Albino Galuppini, writer of the biography of Bill Kaysing.
-The adventures and life of bill kaysing are written down in the book "La Penna Diu Veloce Del West" what translates as "The Fastest Pen Of The West".
-The one hour interview is just the beginning of an adventure that has never ended.
-A life full of action and adventure and of course the fake Apollo moon landings.
+In 2015 AwE130 interviewed Albino Galuppini, writer of the biography of Bill Kaysing.
+The book, originally writen in Italian, records the life and adventures of Bill Kaysing and is titled "La Penna Diu Veloce Del West", which translates as "The Fastest Pen Of The West".
+The life of Bill Kaysing marked the beginning of a journey that has never ended.
+A life full of action, adventure and of course the fake Apollo moon landings.

-August 2015, an AwE130 interview with Albino Galuppini, the writer of the biography of Bill Kaysing, "The Fastest Pen Of The West".
+August 2015, an AwE130 interview with Albino Galuppini, writer of the Bill Kaysing biography: "The Fastest Pen Of The West".

 Order your English copy today CLICK HERE